OUR MISSION STATEMENT

 If you would like to order school lunch for your child, either book this in when you book your sessions, or just tell us on the morning. (we need to know by 9.30 latest).
 School lunch costs £2.20.
 Please pay this to Dawn Hill, in the school office.
 Do not include any lunch money with your Stampers fees.
 Stampers is independent from school, with totally separate finances.

 See ‘Useful links’ – top of the page – for a link to school dinner menus.

-Kirsty Mclean is the Preschool Deputy Leader.
+Kirsty Mclean is the Preschool Deputy Leader and is currently on Maternity leave.
 She has a Level 4 Certificate in Early Years Practice (60 credits), and a Level 3 BTEC National Diploma in Early Years.
-Her daughter Gracie is at Stamfordham First School, and she is 5.
-In her spare time she loves to cook, read and go for walks.
+In her spare time she enjoys spending time with her family and taking her dog for lots of long walks.
 Kirsty has worked at Stampers since July 2014.

 Devon Dixon is the Acting Deputy Leader.
 She has just completed her BA (Hons) Children and Young People.
 In her spare time Devon enjoys various DIY projects on her new house and taking her dog for lots of long walks.
 Devon has worked in Stampers since March 2015.

 Jane Campbell is our Early Years Practitioner.
 She is a qualified teacher having a BA(Hons) Early Education with QTS.
 Jane has worked in a variety of schools and settings, including Special Schools.
 As a Early Years specialist she brings a wealth of experience to the Pre-School.
 Jane is also the Special Educational Needs and Disabilities Co-ordinator (SENDCO).
 In her spare time Jane is a bit of a history buff and can also turn her hand to a bit of artistic painting.
 She also holds the title of chief cake tester in Stampers!